 At Bishop Family Dental, we encourage you to schedule an oral cancer screening today.
-If you have not yet taken this life-saving measure, you should.
+If you have not yet undergone this life-saving preventive procedure, please do so.
 Oral cancer is a disease not frequently discussed.
-There are few, if any, advertising campaigns, walks, or fundraisers supporting its treatment.
-Still, oral cancer claims one life every day in the United States.
-The reason for the high mortality rate is that most people do not seek medical help until the cancer has advanced.
-As with all forms of cancer, early detection and treatment are critical to the ability to be cured.
-Therefore, the sooner you know that you are at risk for cancer or are developing signs of it, the better your chances are of beating it.IS IT COMMON TO HAVE AN ORAL CANCER SCREENING?
+There are only a few campaigns, fundraisers, or walks to promote awareness and support its treatment.
+Nevertheless, oral cancer is still deadly, killing one person every day in the United States.
+The mortality rate is high because most people who have it do not know they have it and seek medical help only when the cancer has presented painful symptoms in its advanced state.
+And just like with other cancers, the chances of getting cured critically depends on early detection and treatment.
+Therefore, the earlier we find signs and symptoms of cancer, the better are our chances of curing it.IS HAVING AN ORAL CANCER SCREENING COMMON?

 At Bishop Family Dental, we will look for signs of abnormal tissue.
-Typically, we will see visible symptoms like red and white bumps, hard lumps, rough patches, or changes in the position of your teeth.
+These signs include visible symptoms like hard lumps, red and white bumps, rough patches, or changes in the position of your teeth.
 Much of the screening is done visually.
 However, Dr. Daniel Bishop will also feel your cheeks and the inside of your mouth while wearing gloves.
-This is to identify whether or not you have any strange or hard lumps within this tissue.
-Remember, oral cancer can impact all areas of the mouth, so the examination must be thorough.
-Since technology is constantly improving, we may use other testing resources when you come in and will be happy to discuss the process with you when you visit our 84124 dental office.
-We guarantee that the test is gentle and that you should feel comfortable during it.HOW FREQUENTLY SHOULD I HAVE AN ORAL CANCER SCREENING?
+This is to detect and identify any strange or hard lumps in these tissues.
+The examination will be thorough because oral cancer can impact any area of the mouth.
+And with the constant improvement of technology, we may use other testing methods and instruments when we screen you.
+Concurrently, we will be glad to discuss the process with you when you visit our 84124 dental office.
+Don’t worry, we will make every effort to be gentle during the screening so that you feel comfortable during it.HOW OFTEN SHOULD I BE SCREENED FOR ORAL CANCER?

 We recommend that you visit our Salt Lake City, Utah, dentist office for your first exam.
-Based on your risk factors and what we see, we will let you know how frequently you need to be examined.
-If you are a high-risk patient, we may suggest being screened annually.WHO IS SUSCEPTIBLE TO GETTING ORAL CANCER?
+Based on what we see and your risk factors, we will determine how frequently you need to be examined.
+If we determine that you are high-risk, we would recommend an annual screening.WHO IS SUSCEPTIBLE TO GETTING ORAL CANCER?

-The common misconception is that only older men get oral cancer.
-It used to be that men got oral cancer at a 10:1 ratio to women.
-Over time, the statistics have changed, most likely because the habits of men and women are now more similar.
-With more women drinking alcohol and smoking, the published ratios are now 2:1.
-Recently, medical research has proven that some strains of the HPV virus also cause oral cancer.
-This has changed the way we look at this cancer and who we need to screen for it.
-The HPV virus can be contracted as early as the teenage years, meaning that both men and women, seniors and teens, could come down with this terrible disease.
-Dr. Daniel Bishop recommends that all adults be screened for oral cancer.
-However, if you smoke, drink alcohol, or know you have the HPV virus, you should be particularly diligent about doing so.DO YOU TREAT ORAL CANCER?
+It is commonly thought that only older men get oral cancer.
+Also, in the past, more men than women used to get oral cancer by a 10:1 ratio.
+But as time passed, the ratio has changed as the habits of men and women become more similar.
+More women are now drinking alcohol and smoking, such that the ratio is now 2:1.
+Some strains of the HPV virus also cause oral cancer according to more recent research.
+This is bad news because the HPV virus can be contracted by people as young as teenagers.
+This would mean that both men and women, whether seniors or teens, could get this terrible disease.
+This has changed how we regard this cancer and who would need to be screened for it.
+Dr. Daniel Bishop recommends oral cancer screening for all adults.
+You should be particularly diligent about having yourself screened if you smoke, drink alcohol, or know you have the HPV virus.DO YOU TREAT ORAL CANCER?

-No, at Bishop Family Dental, we do not treat oral cancer.
+No, we do not treat oral cancer at Bishop Family Dental.
 We help to catch it.
-When it comes to cancer, early detection is of critical importance.
+And catching cancer early is of critical importance.
 It can literally save your life.
-Since we are the most familiar with how your mouth looks normally, we are the best prepared to identify any abnormalities.
-If we see anything that looks like pre-cancer or cancer, we will may perform a biopsy.
-This is where a portion of the tissue is taken from your mouth for further testing.
-In some cases, we may refer you directly to an oncologist in the 84124 area so they can perform further tests and then discuss treatment options with you.WHEN TO CALL US
+If you regularly visit us for routine checkups and cleanings, we would be familiar with how your mouth looks in its healthy state.
+Because of this, we could better identify any abnormalities.
+If we find anything we suspect to be pre-cancer or cancer, we could perform a biopsy.
+This is where a portion of the suspect tissue is taken from your mouth to be tested in a lab.
+In some cases, we may refer you to an oncologist in the 84124 area who can perform more specialized tests and discuss your treatment options.WHEN TO CALL US

-You can be the first line of defense when it comes to catching oral cancer.
+You could take the first step in catching oral cancer.
 Dr. Daniel Bishop recommends that you spend a few seconds examining your mouth after brushing your teeth.
-All you need to do is run your tongue along your cheeks, gums, and the roof of your mouth.
-If you notice any rough patches, lumps or bumps, make note of it.
-Do the same thing a few days later.
-If what you felt was the result of being sick or eating food that was too abrasive, it should go away after a few days.
-When it doesn’t, you need to call our office for an oral cancer screening and examination.
-The other thing to watch for is teeth that move for no particular reason.
-If they are pushed out of place, something must have been pushing them.
+You can do this by running your tongue along your cheeks, gums, and the roof of your mouth.
+If you feel any lumps, bumps, or rough patches, take note of how large it is and where you felt it.
+Do it again a few days later.
+If what you first felt appeared because you were sick or eating abrasive food, that symptom should disappear after a few days.
+When it doesn’t, call our office to schedule an oral cancer screening and examination.
+Another thing to look out for is teeth that move for no apparent reason.
+If your tooth moves out of place, something must be pushing it.
 Occasionally, that something is cancer.HOW CAN I PREVENT ORAL CANCER?